liedekef/events-made-easy/readme.txt

 = 2.5.3 (2024//) =
 * Fix a typo causing custom field not to be rendered in the frontend add event form
 * Make frontend submit also work when wysiwyg not activated
+* Treat #_FIELD as #_PROP if a property with that name exists and no basic event setting

 = 2.5.2 (2024/07/28) =
 * Remove duplicate code from frontend submit